Phone 715-661-4271 • firstname.lastname@example.org

 Inspiration & Galleries

-Okay, so winter is not usually considered the prime gardening season, especially when you live in or source your plants from a cold hardiness zone of the country.
-However, winter can be the perfect time to plan your garden for the year, and warmer-weather regions are still appropriate for planting and gardening despite what the calendar might say.
+Okay, so winter is not usually considered the prime gardening season, especially when you live in or source your plants, even winter flowering plants, from a cold hardiness zone of the country.
+However, winter can be the perfect time to plan your garden for the year, and warmer-weather regions are still appropriate for gardening and planting e.g. a winter container garden despite what the calendar might say.
 If you have been worried about purchasing new plants and making new plans then have no fear.
 We have all of your needs covered this season—and every season.

 Some gardeners might assume that plants cannot be mailed during December, January, and February, but these days, we ship some of our plants twelve months out of the year, to any climate!
 During cold months, miniature plants and miniature trees can be express shipped using a combination of extra insulation and heat packs.
 These elements keep the plant safe and warm inside its package, so it will hardly know it left the greenhouse and is on the way to your miniature garden.

-If you are worried about a shipped plant, even one packed with extra insulation and heat packs, sitting outside on your porch in the cold weather, you might consider putting a temporary hold on all of your mail or having it sent directly to the post office instead of your home.
+If you are worried about shipped winter flowering plants, even one packed with extra insulation and heat packs, sitting outside on your porch in the cold weather, you might consider putting a temporary hold on all of your mail or having it sent directly to the post office instead of your home.

 One of our favorite activities in the winter has nothing to do with building snowmen or even drinking hot chocolate.
 We love to plan our gardens!
 Whether you have moved your plants to a covered porch to protect them or are simply waiting to get started until the weather warms up, you can take time to sketch out your outdoor garden plan for the springtime.
 You can use a tablet, a computer program, or just a good old pen and paper.
 Drawing out your dreams can help you get a handle on what you will need to buy for your garden, what fairy garden accessories will be required, and how long it will take you to set up the entire area.
 Browse websites to view galleries, watch videos, and read blog posts for ideas on miniature gardening.
 When you plan, you have even more time to think about contrasting colors, textures, and other details that can help you get your garden looking exactly the way you imagine it.